go-while/nntp-mongodb-storage/README.md

 - IsDup: Checks if an error is a duplicate key error in MongoDB.

-- DeleteManyArticles: Deletes multiple articles from the MongoDB collection based on a list of MessageIDHashes.
+- DeleteManyArticles: Deletes multiple articles from the MongoDB collection based on a list of MessageIDes.

-- DeleteArticlesByMessageIDHash: Deletes an article from the MongoDB collection by its MessageIDHash.
+- DeleteArticlesByMessageID: Deletes an article from the MongoDB collection by its MessageID.

-- RetrieveArticleByMessageIDHash: Retrieves an article from the MongoDB collection by its MessageIDHash.
+- RetrieveArticleByMessageID: Retrieves an article from the MongoDB collection by its MessageID.

-- RetrieveArticlesByMessageIDHashes: Retrieves articles from the MongoDB collection based on a list of MessageIDHashes.
+- RetrieveArticlesByMessageIDs: Retrieves articles from the MongoDB collection based on a list of MessageIDes.

-- RetrieveHeadByMessageIDHash: Retrieves the "Head" data of an article based on its MessageIDHash.
+- RetrieveHeadByMessageID: Retrieves the "Head" data of an article based on its MessageID.

-- RetrieveBodyByMessageIDHash: Retrieves the "Body" data of an article based on its MessageIDHash.
+- RetrieveBodyByMessageID: Retrieves the "Body" data of an article based on its MessageID.

-- CheckIfArticleExistsByMessageIDHash: Checks if an article exists in the MongoDB collection based on its MessageIDHash.
+- CheckIfArticleExistsByMessageID: Checks if an article exists in the MongoDB collection based on its MessageID.

 # Using External Context